sebbekarlsson/NINAGE-Engine/README.md

 > ![alt text](77599_vrlrc_engine_sm.gif)

-> (But it can be used as a game engine)
+> (But it can be used as a app engine)

-> It's purpose is to be an interactive media engine, games just happen
+> It's purpose is to be an interactive media engine, apps just happen
 > to fall into that catagory.

 ## Documentation